benpaymaster/pharmafind/README.md

+# PharmaFind

+**A decentralized platform for real-time pharmacy inventory and expiry management.
+Uses Solidity smart contracts, distributed systems, and AI to help users locate medication, reduce waste, and optimize stock with a live map, expiry alerts, and secure, scalable backend.**

-## Skills Demonstrated
+## Vision

+PharmaFind is building the future of pharmacy logistics—where medication availability, expiry management, and transparency are powered by blockchain and AI.
+Our mission is to reduce waste, improve access, and empower both customers and pharmacy staff with real-time, trustworthy data.

+## What Makes PharmaFind Unique?

-- **Solidity & Smart Contracts:** Design, optimization, and security for decentralized applications.
+- **Decentralized Inventory & Expiry Management:** Smart contracts (`PharmacyInventory.sol`, `PrescriptionNFT.sol`) ensure secure, transparent, and scalable data for every pharmacy and medication.
-- **Distributed Systems:** Scalable architecture for real-time, multi-branch inventory management.
+- **AI-Driven Backend:** FastAPI and Python services deliver real-time location, expiry alerts, and automated recommendations.
+- **Scalable Distributed Systems:** Designed for multi-branch, multi-stakeholder use, with robust performance and reliability.
+- **Secure, Gas-Efficient Contracts:** Built with best practices for Solidity security and gas optimization.
+- **Automated Testing:** Comprehensive unit and integration tests for smart contracts, backend, and frontend features.
+- **Collaboration & Documentation:** Modular, well-documented codebase, ready for team growth and open innovation.

+## Features

+- Live map of pharmacy locations and inventory
+- Expiry notifications and automated stock recommendations
-- **AI Integration:** Backend services for automated expiry management and location tracking.
+- Decentralized data model for trust and transparency
+- Scalable backend API and AI-driven services
-- **Testing & Documentation:** Comprehensive test suites and clear code comments.
+- Comprehensive test suite for reliability

+## How to Use

+1. Clone the repository and install dependencies.
+2. Start the backend API and frontend app.
+3. Explore the live map, search for medication, and view expiry alerts.

+## Startup Workflow

+1. **Build New Features:** Smart contracts, backend APIs, and frontend components
+2. **Test Features:** Unit and integration tests for all layers
+3. **Push Changes:** Commit and push updates to GitHub
+4. **Update README:** Document new features and architecture decisions

+## Why PharmaFind?

+PharmaFind is a showcase of senior-level Solidity, distributed systems, and AI integration skills—delivering a production-grade Dapp for real-world impact.

 ---

-## Workflow: Build, Test, Push, Update

-1. **Build New Features**

-   - Develop smart contracts in `contracts/` (Solidity)
-   - Implement backend APIs and AI services in `ai/`
-   - Create and enhance frontend features in `frontend/`

-2. **Test Features**

-   - Run unit and integration tests for smart contracts (`tests/smart_contracts/`)
-   - Test backend APIs and AI logic (`tests/ai/`)
-   - Test frontend components and UI (`tests/frontend/`)

-3. **Push Changes**

-   - Commit all code and documentation updates
-   - Push to GitHub for review and collaboration

-4. **Update README**
-   - Document new features, architecture decisions, and test coverage
-   - Summarize alignment with GenLayer Labs' requirements

----

-# GenLayer Labs Solidity & AI Integration Showcase

-## Project Summary & Job Alignment
+# PharmaFind

-This project demonstrates expertise in decentralized application development, smart contract engineering, and AI-driven backend integration.
-It is designed as a real-world Dapp for pharmacy inventory and expiry management, leveraging Solidity smart contracts, scalable distributed systems, and secure coding practices.
-The architecture and workflow directly align with GenLayer Labs' mission to build trust infrastructure for the AI Age and support Optimistic Democracy consensus.
+**A decentralized platform for real-time pharmacy inventory and expiry management.
+Uses Solidity smart contracts, distributed systems, and AI to help users locate medication, reduce waste, and optimize stock with a live map, expiry alerts, and secure, scalable backend.**

-### Key Features & Alignment
+## Vision

+PharmaFind is building the future of pharmacy logistics—where medication availability, expiry management, and transparency are powered by blockchain and AI.
+Our mission is to reduce waste, improve access, and empower both customers and pharmacy staff with real-time, trustworthy data.

+## What Makes PharmaFind Unique?

-- **Decentralized Inventory & Expiry Management:** Uses Solidity smart contracts (`PharmacyInventory.sol`, `PrescriptionNFT.sol`) for secure, transparent, and scalable data management.
+- **Decentralized Inventory & Expiry Management:** Smart contracts (`PharmacyInventory.sol`, `PrescriptionNFT.sol`) ensure secure, transparent, and scalable data for every pharmacy and medication.
-- **AI-Driven Backend:** Integrates FastAPI and Python AI services for real-time location, expiry notifications, and automated decision support.
+- **AI-Driven Backend:** FastAPI and Python services deliver real-time location, expiry alerts, and automated recommendations.
-- **Scalable Distributed Systems:** Designed for multi-branch, multi-stakeholder use, with a focus on performance and reliability.
+- **Scalable Distributed Systems:** Designed for multi-branch, multi-stakeholder use, with robust performance and reliability.
-- **Secure, Gas-Efficient Contracts:** Follows best practices for Solidity security and gas optimization.
+- **Secure, Gas-Efficient Contracts:** Built with best practices for Solidity security and gas optimization.
-- **Automated Testing:** Comprehensive unit and integration tests for both smart contracts and frontend/backend features.
+- **Automated Testing:** Comprehensive unit and integration tests for smart contracts, backend, and frontend features.
-- **Documentation & Collaboration:** Well-documented codebase, open to code review and team feedback.
+- **Collaboration & Documentation:** Modular, well-documented codebase, ready for team growth and open innovation.

+## Senior Solidity Developer Skills Demonstrated

+- Advanced smart contract design, optimization, and security
+- Distributed system architecture for real-time, multi-branch data
+- AI integration for automated decision support
+- Full-stack engineering: frontend, backend, and blockchain
+- Rigorous testing and documentation
+- Secure coding and cryptographic principles

+## Features

+- Live map of pharmacy locations and inventory
+- Expiry notifications and automated stock recommendations
+- Decentralized data model for trust and transparency
+- Scalable backend API and AI-driven services
+- Comprehensive test suite for reliability

+## How to Use

+1. Clone the repository and install dependencies.
+2. Start the backend API and frontend app.
+3. Explore the live map, search for medication, and view expiry alerts.

+## Why PharmaFind?

+PharmaFind is a showcase of senior-level Solidity, distributed systems, and AI integration skills—delivering a production-grade Dapp for real-world impact.

 ---